 Title: Death Rides The Rails

-Comment: Blade the Vampire Slayer trails Dracula to Paris.
-In the catacombs beneath the city our hero locates a few hidden coffins filled with dirt from Dracula’s native Transylvania so that the vampire king can sleep in them by day.
+Comment: Blade the Vampire Slayer and Quincy Harker’s group trail Dracula to Paris.
+In the catacombs beneath the city our heroes locate a few hidden coffins filled with dirt from Dracula’s native Transylvania so that the vampire king can sleep in them by day.

-Blade destroys and sanctifies each of the coffins in turn, preventing Dracula from being able to use them.
-After the pair of adversaries keep missing each other in the labyrinthine catacombs, Blade and Drac at last come face to face.
+Blade and the others destroy and sanctify each of the coffins in turn, preventing Dracula from being able to use them.
+Blade and Drac at last come face to face.

-Dracula realizes it is Blade who has destroyed all his coffins and the two engage in another vicious battle.
+Dracula realizes all his coffins are destroyed and the two engage in another vicious battle.
 This time Dracula wins and drains enough blood from Blade to turn him into a vampire in three nights.
 Drac then flees to a train headed for the Carpathians, leaving Blade’s body lying there.

 TOMB OF DRACULA Vol 1 #18 (March 1974)